 The investigation detects marks on the wheels of five carriages of the Iryo train involved in the Adamuz accident.

-The death toll from the train tragedy rises to 43
+The death toll from the train tragedy has risen to 43, with only one more victim to be identified.

-The minister also said that it is "possible" that the two or three trains that ran on the same track just before the Iryo also had "similar marks."
-This supports the theory that the track had some kind of defect that would have affected the wheels and worsened with the passage of the various trains.
-"The question is why these marks appeared, whether there was something wrong with the track or whether the track itself was beginning to break down.
-At this time, it is not possible to draw a conclusion," he said.
+In a press conference lasting over two hours, with no limit on questions, Puente confirmed that similar marks, though much lighter, were also found on the bogies of two trains that ran on the same track just before the Iryo train crash.
+This supports the theory that the track had some kind of defect that gradually affected the wheels and worsened with each train.
+"The question is why these marks appeared, whether there was something wrong with the track or if the track itself was beginning to break down.
+At this time, it's not possible to draw a conclusion," the minister said.
+In fact, he specified that on one of the other trains, the marks were on the left side, not the right, as in the Iryo case.
+"It's puzzling," he reiterated.

 Cargando